Pennsylvania's Orders for Life Sustaining Treatment (POLST) Form

-Taken together, a Living Will and a Health Care Power of Attorney provide more information than a POLST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.
-Therefore, if you have a POLST form, you do not need a DNR order, but you should still complete these additional health care directives to provide a full set of wishes about your care.
+Taken together, a living will and health care power of attorney provide more information than a POLST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.

 For details about making health care directives in Pennsylvania, see Pennsylvania Living Wills and Health Care Powers of Attorney: What You Need to Know.

 For More Information

 To learn more, and to view an example of the POLST form, visit the website of the Aging Institute of the University of Pittsburgh Medical Center.
 To prepare a POLST form for yourself or a loved one, talk to your doctor.